Protein:

 Making the Kalua Style Pork at home

-You only need a few ingredients to make this luau style, pulled pork recipe.
-You will need a pork shoulder or pork butt, red Hawaiian salt, a little bit of olive oil, and some banana or ti leaves for wrapping the pork.
-Either boneless or bone-in pork butt or shoulder can be used for the recipe, depending on your preference.
+Either boneless or bone-in pork shoulder or pork butt can be used for the recipe, depending on your preference.
 The recipe is also easily adjustable depending on how many people you want to serve.
 In general, you can figure about ⅓ to ½ a pound of Hawaiian pulled pork per person.
 Thus, a 4-pound pork butt should be enough to serve about 8-12 people.

 Trim the pork shoulder and season with salt

 Kalua pork is traditionally rubbed down with Alaea Sea salt.
-This red Hawaiian salt gets its red color from a rich volcanic clay known as Alaea.
+This Hawaiian red sea salt gets its red color from a rich volcanic clay known as Alaea.
 Alaea is rich in iron oxide which give the salt, and thus the pork, its rich red color.
 This salt is typically available at stores like World Market, or you can find Alaea salt on Amazon.

-You will want to rub the pork down with a little bit of the olive oil, then use about ¾ teaspoon-1 teaspoon per pound of meat of the Alaea sea salt.
+You will want to rub the pork down with a little bit of the olive oil, then use about ¾ teaspoon-1 teaspoon per pound of meat of the Hawaiian sea salt.
 For example, for a 5-pound pork butt we typically use about 1.5 tablespoons of the red salt.
 You do not need a lot of oil, just enough to lightly coat the pork and help the salt adhere.

 Cooking the Hawaiian Kalua Pork